 A seminal study, his first book A Spirit of Dialogue: Incarnations of Ogbanje, the Born-to-Die, in African American Literature (University of Tennessee Press, 2008) examines the cultural, literary, and philosophic incarnations of the West African spirit-child myth in contemporary African American fiction.
-Equally pathbreaking and the winner of the 2022 College Language Association scholarship prize, his second book Kindred Spirits: Chinua Achebe and Toni Morrison (University of Virginia Press, 2022), makes major contributions to Achebe and Morrison studies.
+Equally pathbreaking and the winner of the 2022 College Language Association book prize, his second book Kindred Spirits: Chinua Achebe and Toni Morrison (University of Virginia Press, 2022), makes major contributions to Achebe studies, Morrison studies, and Achebe-Morrison scholarship.
 It intervenes in various questions: how we have long discussed Morrison’s and Achebe’s literary careers and their trilogies, and those individual novels; how we have customarily talked about the Achebe-Morrison relations and the Morrison-African literature connections.
-And perhaps most important, it orients also in a latitudinal, transatlantic, East-West (Africa-America) direction what has for decades been a longitudinal, North-South, Europe-Africa posture of not just Achebe scholarship ever since the publication of Things Fall Apart, but the literary criticism of modern and contemporary African literature at large.
-Dr. Okonkwo is at work on two book projects: an edited collection on Achebe and Morrison and a scholarly monograph on the bridging of music and narrative in contemporary African fiction.
+And perhaps most important, it orients also in a latitudinal, transatlantic, East-West (Africa-America) direction what has for decades been a largely longitudinal, North-South, Europe-Africa posture of not just Achebe criticism ever since the publication of Things Fall Apart, but the literary discourses on modern and contemporary African literature at large.

 - Kindred Spirits: Chinua Achebe and Toni Morrison.
 University of Virginia Press, 2022 Winner, 2022 College Language Association Scholarship Award

 - A Spirit of Dialogue: Incarnations of Ògbañje, the Born-to-Die, in African American Literature.
 University of Tennessee Press, 2008